Introduction

 Citing sources

-Whenever you are citing sources that are not your own in this course, you’ll use the citation style as indicated in The Chicago Manual of Style.
+Whenever you are citing sources that are not your own in this course, you’ll use the citation style as indicated in the Chicago Manual of Style.

 For example, the information you read from the website called firstpeoplesofcanada.com would be documented in a specific citation style.
 In Chicago Manual style, the citation would appear like this: